American Sign Language interpreters shine during COVID-19 press conferences

 There are five parameters of sign language: Hand shape, palm orientation, where the sign is located in proximity to the body, movement of the hands and facial-expressions.

-“People don’t realize it, but even eyebrows are a part of the (ASL) grammar,” she said.
+“People don’t realize it, but even eyebrows are a part of the (ASL) grammar,” Cooper said.
 “And so is the mouth.”

 Commented